 James: Very nice.
 And if people do have team members, and they want to brush up on SEO, you do actually have an SEO fundamentals course that’s just come out.
 Is that right?

 Gert: Exactly.
 We have just launched a course, and this really came out from these conversations as well, because it came up all the time that our clients are saying, look, I have a content writer, but they don’t really know about SEO.
 They just write good articles.
 Can you train them?
-Do you have something?
+Do you have anything?
 What materials should we give them?
 So, essentially, what I did was, I had like a few Google Docs and spreadsheets and video links, etc, for my own team.
-So when someone joins my team, I put them through these documents, we have an SOP for the training, and put them through different models.
-And what I essentially did is, I recorded quite a few videos on the different sections myself and put it together as a course we can now deliver to our clients or to anyone who wants to train their team or get themselves up to a certain level in SEO, so they can at least understand what the agency’s telling them.
+So when someone joins my team, I put them through these documents, we have an SOP for the training and put them through different models.
+And what I essentially did it, I recorded quite a few videos on the different sections myself and put it together as a course we can now deliver to our clients or to anyone who wants to train their team or get themselves up to a certain level in SEO, so they can at least understand what the agency’s telling them.

 So very often, agencies are not very good at explaining what they do in SEO.
-But sometimes it’s also just because you need to know at least in basic terms, if you don’t know what a keyword research is, or why you do it, it’s very hard to assess if the agency did a good one or not, or if you don’t know how Google essentially works with three fundamental things, it’s very hard to assess if you need an SEO agency or not.
+But sometimes it’s also just because you need to know at least in basic terms if you don’t know what keyword research is, or why you do it, it’s very hard to assess if the agency did a good one or not, or if you don’t know how Google essentially works with three fundamental things, it’s very hard to assess if you need an SEO agency or not.
 So this course really covers the fundamentals.
 It’s not an advanced, high, specific course.
 But it definitely is a course that gets your existing team up to speed or gives you basic information about what SEO is, what its capability is, and the main elements of how it really works on an ongoing basis.

 James: And where do you get the course, Gert?

 Gert: The course is at SEOLeverage.com.
 We’ve got a course and coaching section, so you can get the course there.
-And it even comes with a couple of months of private coaching from me where I answer questions and help people to apply the course a little bit to their website as well, because this is something we have found with many courses, that they are just too theoretical, there is no practical advice, it’s very hard for them to take the videos or other material and then apply to the website.
-So we decided to offer a couple of months of free additional coaching so they can say, look, I now know how to do keyword researches.
+And it even comes with a couple of months of private coaching from me where I answer questions and help people to apply for the course a little bit to their website as well because this is something we have found with many courses, that they are just too theoretical, there is no practical advice, it’s very hard for them to take the videos or other material and then apply to the website.
+So we decided to offer a couple of months of free additional coaching so they can say, look, I now know how to do keyword research.
 Take a look at this research if this works for our site.
 Or, what would be the next step?
 Should we focus on links?
 Should we focus on content?
 Should we focus on taking the SEO or usability?
 So they have someone with experience in the field to bounce back some ideas.